flow-state-15/mod-5-extra-resources/project-week/github-README-and-wiki-guidelines.md

 </p>

 Every great project needs great documentation, including a README and a Wiki.
-The goals of documentation are to answer the following questions:
+Complete documentation answers the following questions:

 1. What is your project, what does it do, and how was it designed?
 2. How can someone run, develop and use your code?
 3. How can you be contacted or asked a question?

-## Overview and Checklist of Requirements
+## Checklist for Documentation Completion

 - `/` **README.md**
   - Located at project root (`/`).